SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 The output of the charge and light simulations are stored in the `ScintSim_tree`.
 The charge and light objects are of type `vector<vector<double>>`.
+The first axis corresponds to the id-number of the detector, just as in the placement files (see below).
-The first axis corresponds to PD ID, see below, the second axis runs along the number of detected photons in this PD, and stores the times.
+The second axis runs along the number of detected photons/electrons in this detector , and stores the times.
+These are not sorted in time!
 To access the number of photons detected in PD 17, one needs to run

 ```cpp